REFFIX-BR/LiaCore/replit.md

 **Redis Optimization System**: Implements intelligent caching, batching, and hash storage to reduce Redis requests and costs.

-**Message Batching System**: Debouncing system preventing multiple AI responses to sequential client messages.
-Uses Redis-based 3-second window to group consecutive text messages into a single AI request.
+**Message Batching System**: Atomic Redis-based debouncing system preventing multiple AI responses to sequential client messages.
+Uses 3-second window to group consecutive text messages into a single AI request with RPUSH/LRANGE atomic operations and Lua script for race-free batch processing.
+Timer verification prevents premature processing when new messages arrive.
 Media messages (images/audio/PDF) bypass batching and process immediately to preserve all attachments.
 Legacy batches with media are detected and processed individually via safeguard mechanism.
-Implemented in `server/lib/message-batching.ts` with integration in webhook endpoint.
+Implemented in `server/lib/message-batching.ts` with webhook integration.

 **Private Notes System**: Internal collaboration feature allowing agents to leave private notes on conversations for team visibility.
 Notes are conversation-specific, timestamped, and show author information.
 Accessible via dialog interface with button in chat controls.